Skip to Content

 Outcomes

-• Students will be able to recognize concepts related to ethics, values, and responsibilities in the healthcare environment at an introductory level.
+• Students will recognize concepts related to lifelong learning, education, and health care disparities in the ever-changing health care environment at an introductory level.

-• Students will be able to identify the components of the International Classification of Functioning, Disability and Health (ICF) Model for use during patient-client management in physical therapy practice at an introductory level.
+• Students will identify concepts related to patient and client management in physical therapy practice at an introductory level.

-• Students will be able to identify concepts related to the physical therapy plan of care at an introductory level.
+• Students will recognize concepts related to health care activities in physical therapy at an introductory level.

-• Students will be able to identify concepts related to documentation of components of data collection in the physical therapy environment at an introductory level.
+• Students will recognize concepts related to community health activities in the physical therapy environment at an introductory level.

-• Students will be able to recognize concepts related to participation in the health care environment at an introductory level.
+• Students will recognize concepts related to practice management at an introductory level.

 Credit Hours: 1